Accent Marks & Special Characters in Spanish

 The first of the three syllables (the "el") is stressed.
 Try pronouncing "elephant" stressing a different syllable.
 Sounds pretty weird, doesn't it?

-"Vowel, n, or s, the second to last is stressed."
+“Vowel, n, or s, the second-to-last is stressed.”

 If there isn't a written accent mark, every Spanish word that ends in a vowel, an "-n," or an "-s" has the stress fall on the second-to-last syllable (the "penultimate" syllable):